Life Story / Obituary

 The family would like to extend a special thank you to Evie’s devoted friend and caregiver of 2 years, Alma Rincón, her dear Doctors Paul Durbin and Karen Murillo, and also to the staff at Badger Hospice, for their outstanding care and professionalism.

-In lieu of flowers, the family suggests memorial donations to the American Association of University Women, Racine Branch (Racine AAUW) or Olympia Brown Unitarian-Universalist Church Endowment Fund.
+In lieu of flowers, the family suggests memorial donations to the American Association of University Women, Racine Branch (Racine AAUW), Olympia Brown Unitarian-Universalist Church Endowment Fund, or Unitarian Church North in Mequon.